Table of contents

 A phased execution model protects budget discipline at every step:

-• Eliminates feature waste: Early validation removes 30–40% of non-essential scope
+• Eliminates feature waste: Early validation removes 30–40% of non-essential scope and helps avoid common MVP mistakes startups make that often lead to overspending or wasted effort.

 • Prevents costly rebuilds: Decision checkpoints reduce rework that often adds $10,000–$20,000.